• Skip to primary navigation

 This post contains affiliate links.
 Please read my disclosures.

 A superb Gluten-Free Frangipane is exactly the kind of recipe you need to have in your back pocket.
 Made from ground almonds this delicious pastry cream can be used to top simple fruit tarts or mince pies.
-It can also be made into a deliciously simple Frangipane tart baked into a pastry crust and sprinkled with flaked almonds.
+It can also be made into this deliciously simple Frangipane tart baked into a pastry crust and sprinkled with flaked almonds.

-Frangipane sounds fancy but it’s incredibly easy to make and can elevate tarts and pies to bakery level status.
+Frangipane sounds fancy but itโ€™s incredibly easy to make and such a versatile recipe which can elevate tarts and pies to bakery level status.

 Frangipane is a simple almond pastry cream made from ground almonds, butter, sugar and a smattering of flour.